armory/docs/content/en/docs/spinnaker-install-admin-guides/halyard-gitops.md

     * Clone the repo, run halyard container locally to update configurations using `hal` commands, and commit the changes.
 3. A job in your existing CI tool automatically runs `hal deploy apply` to deploy Spinnaker changes.

-## Step 1: Remove secrets from your halyard configuration
+## Step 1: Remove secrets from your Halyard configuration

-Since we'll be storing halyard configuration under source control, you need first to remove any secrets from it.
-Make sure to follow [these instructions](../secrets).
+Since we'll be storing Halyard configuration under source control, you need first to remove any secrets from it.
+Make sure to follow [these instructions]({{< ref "secrets" >}}).

 ## Step 2: Store your current configuration in source control